mayuka-c/go-design-patterns/README.md

 # go-design-patterns
-This repo contains design patters using GO
+This repo contains all LLD design patters using GO